avaimar/social_cohesion/README.md

-# student_loan_nudges
+# A Reanalysis of Building Social Cohesion in Ethnically Mixed Schools: An Intervention on Perspective Taking
-Stanford's ECON 293: Reanalysis of 'Student Loan Nudges: Experimental Evidence on Borrowing and Educational Attainment'
+Stanford's ECON 293: Reanalysis of 'Building Social Cohesion in Ethnically Mixed Schools: An Intervention on Perspective Taking'